 Our Greatgrub Breakfast Club opens daily from 7.45am, and our children stay after school in our Smarty Arty, Drama, Hotshots, Basketball and PE clubs, meaning that our school can provide wraparound care whilst our children are still learning and having fun.

 Following a recent visit from Ofsted, Greatworth Primary School were very pleased to receive a ‘Good’ rating in overall effectiveness of the school.
-The head teacher, Lesley Lutas-Brown, who joined the school a year and a half ago received great praise.
+Our Head Teacher, Lesley Lutas-Brown, who joined the school 2 years ago received great praise.
 Ofsted stated, “this rapidly improving school is well led.
 The head teacher is determined that all pupils will achieve the best of their ability.”

 Situated in the heart of a great village community, the school believes the arts and sports are essential in developing resilience, creativity and imagination.
 Ofsted agree that “the school’s curriculum enables pupils to develop a wide range of skills.
 A high proportion of pupils learn to play a musical instrument, and all pupils leave the school in Year 6 able to swim”.
 In addition the school has invested a lot of time in developing reading and writing across the school and this was recognised by Ofsted who stated “the teaching of reading is a strength.
 A high proportion of pupils greatly enjoy reading”.